yosefsaleh/SportRadar-Coding-Challenge/README.md

-# Instructions for running the application
+# Instructions for Running the Application

-make sure node, express, axios, postgres, mocha, and supertest are all installed on your machine ignore any React files.
-Original intention was to develop front end components to make viewing the data easier, but ran out of time replace user and password fields in dbConfig.js with your own postgres user and password open a new terminal tab, and navigate to the database directory: sport-radar-app/src/database run the following command node createDb.js once the db is successfully created run this command node createTables.js now run this command and replace user with your own user: psql -h localhost -d nhl_stats -U yoyosef open an additional terminal tab, and navigate to this directory: sport-radar-app/src/nhl-api-server start the server by running node server.js now open this url in your browser: http://localhost:8000/api/schedule?season=20172018 you can replace the season with any season of your choosing navigate back to your first terminal tab, and you should be able to query the database (see the schema for the db below) to run unit tests open the following directory: sport-radar-app run this command to run the unit tests: mocha ./__tests__/test.js
+Make sure Node.js, Express, Axios, PostgreSQL, Mocha, and Supertest are all installed on your machine.

+Ignore any React files.
+The original intention was to develop front-end components to make viewing the data easier, but ran out of time.

+Replace the `user` and `password` fields in `dbConfig.js` with your own PostgreSQL user and password.

+## Setting up the Database

+1. Open a new terminal tab and navigate to the database directory: `sport-radar-app/src/database`.

+2. Run the following command:
+node createDb.js

+3. Once the database is successfully created, run this command: node createTables.js

+4. Now, run the following command (replace `user` with your own user): psql -h localhost -d nhl_stats -U user

+## Starting the Server

+1. Open an additional terminal tab and navigate to this directory: `sport-radar-app/src/nhl-api-server`.

+2. Start the server by running the following command: node server.js

+3. Now open this URL in your browser: [http://localhost:8000/api/schedule?season=20172018](http://localhost:8000/api/schedule?season=20172018)

+You can replace the season with any season of your choosing.

+4. Navigate back to your first terminal tab, and you should be able to query the database (see the schema for the database below).

+## Running Unit Tests

+1. Open the following directory: `sport-radar-app` in your terminal.

+2. Run the following command to run the unit tests: mocha ./tests/test.js

 ## Database Schema
 teams